Hamza-Alwani/CSE3311_Alzheimers/README.md

 ### `git clone https://github.com/Hamza-Alwani/CSE3311_Alzheimers`

-Clone the project to your computer
+Clone the project to your computer.

-### `Go to the cloned project folder`
+### `Navigate to the project directory with node.js`

-Navigate to the project directory with node.js:
+Must be navigated to inside the node.js terminal.

 ### `npm install`